 You decide to make your life what you want.
 It is your life to live once the choice has been made.

 Friends and family may think they know what’s best for you, but ultimately, it’s your life to live, so take charge, including making the most of every moment in life.

-The first time you experience a big change, it’s often scary and unpredictable.
+The first time you undergo life’s events, it’s often scary and unpredictable.
 The initial shock after a breakup or big career move can be difficult to adjust to, though it gets easier in time.

-Living the life you want is the best way to achieve happiness and the goals you desire.
+Living life the way you want is the best way to pursuing happiness and the goals you desire.
 Taking the plunge into a new career, changing directions in your personal life, and sometimes making a risky but calculated and exciting move is the only way to set your life in a more fulfilling direction.